How to ask for a raise: Know your value (and bring the evidence)

 The other thing this exercise does is build confidence.
-It's risky, Taheripour says, to walk into negotiations with low self-worth.
+She says it's risky to walk into negotiations with low self-worth.

 Taheripour says the opposite is also true — if you believe you deserve more, you'll have higher aspirations for yourself.

-The next step in your preparation is research.
-If it's a raise you're looking for, Karen Chopra advises to first look at company policies to see when raises are typically negotiated — maybe it's at an annual review or at the beginning of the fiscal year.
+If it's a raise you're looking for, Karen Chopra advises you to first look at company policies to see when raises are typically negotiated — maybe it's at an annual review or at the beginning of the fiscal year.
 That way you can be prepared.

 Then, she says, do some "research on what the company's pay scales are.
 Research on what the industry pays more broadly."
 She also suggests "seeing what information you can dig up on what somebody else might make if they were working at a different company."

-Practice what you're going to say — and what your boss will say.
+Practice what you're going to say — and anticipate what your boss will say

 Chopra says it's good to think through a script: "What am I going to ask them?
 What might they say to me?
 And what am I going to do if they say 'no', what am I going to do if they say, 'I'm going to need to think about it, I need to get back to you?'"